“A mind that is stretched by a new experience can never go back to its old dimensions.”

 Oliver Wendell Holmes

 If you’ve been following me on Instagram and Twitter you’ll know I recently went to Kenya to visit my family.
 Whilst I was there, I went to Mombasa to see a friend who moved there after getting married last year.
-K and I went to her wedding in Mombasa last year so this wasn’t my first time here, however I did experience a lot of firsts.
+K and I went to her wedding so this wasn’t my first time in Mombasa, however I did experience a lot of firsts.
 First time travelling alone, which I shared in my last post.
 First time taking a train in Kenya, or any other African country for that matter.
 First time going to a spa in any country, and so much more.

 It was a memorable trip for me and I wanted to share the things I did whilst I was there.